 Mistake #4: Failure to maintain fidelity bonds and fiduciary liability insurance

 ERISA requires all fiduciaries and anyone else who handles plan assets to be bonded (fidelity bond) in order to protect the plan and its participants against loss from fraud or dishonesty.
-This bond must be at least 10% of the amount of funds managed or handled by the fiduciary up to a maximum bond amount of $1,000,000.
+This bond must be at least 10% of the amount of funds managed or handled by the fiduciary up to a maximum bond amount of $500,000 or $1,000,000 for plans with employer stock.

 Before buying fiduciary liability insurance, consider the following:

 Proper governance sets a framework for fulfilling fiduciary responsibilities effectively.
 It dictates who is responsible, holds them accountable and, when necessary, helps protect them in the event of fiduciary mistakes.
-No doubt, this is why 40% of employers expect to devote more time addressing retirement plan governance over the next two years.1 As you consider your plan’s governance, remember it is a dynamic process — one that you may need to update periodically to reflect organizational changes and/or regulatory developments.
+As you consider your plan’s governance, remember it is a dynamic process — one that you may need to update periodically to reflect organizational changes and/or regulatory developments.

 Please note this material is for informational purposes only and the statements made represent TIAA-CREF’s interpretation of applicable law.
 It is presented with the understanding that TIAA-CREF (or its affiliates, distributors, employees, representatives and/or insurance agents) is not engaged in rendering legal or tax advice.